Always return empty arrays in Typescript

 }

-Run this one command to automatically install the rule:
+Run this command in your terminal to install the rule locally

 Install this rule for Coderabbit